shreyasag06/MES/README.md

-# MES
+# Medical-Expert-System
-MEDICAL EXPERT SYSTEM
+Disease dagnosis by using symptoms